toppa/Extensible-HTML-Editor-Buttons/readme.txt

 Extensible HTML Editor Buttons enhances the WordPress HTML Editor button bar in 5 ways:

-1. New in version 1.1: now multi-site compatible
+1. New in version 1.1: multi-site compatible, and preserves your custom-dialogs.html file (but you will still need to backup and restore it yourself one more time, since the old version of the plugin doesn't have the code for doing the backup before the plugin upgrade is initiated)
 1. Provides a WYSIWYG settings form for adding your own custom buttons
 1. Provides an example HTML file, which you can follow to add your own custom modal input dialogs for your custom buttons, for setting tag attributes such as style, class, or any attributes you specify
 1. Adds two new buttons: div and span, each with their own modal input dialogs, for class, style, etc. attributes (you can disable then if you wish)